soundpress/nycadministrativecode/docs/index.rst

 NYC Administrative Code
 =================================

 This document is updated every week from source material at `NYC Laws, Codes and Rules <https://www1.nyc.gov/nyc-resources/service/4080/nyc-charter-laws-codes-and-rules>`_.
-It was last updated: February 25th, 2024.
+It was last updated: March 3rd, 2024.
 More information about this project at `MyGov.nyc/laws <http://mygov.nyc/>`_.

 .. toctree::
     :maxdepth: 1